material-motion/material-motion/starmap/specifications/properties/README.md

 #### A note on properties representing existing information

-Reactive properties that represent existing information - e.g. an element's position - generally don't know when the existing information has changed.
-It is the responsibility of the existing information's owner to keep the property synchronized.

 Reactive properties that represent existing information are often configured to update the existing information when the property changes.
 This is sometimes referred to as "external writes" within the property implementations.
-For example:
+Consider the following diagram, in which writes made to the reactive property are propagated to the external information:

+<iframe width="100%" height="220" frameborder="0" src="https://material-motion.github.io/loopy/v1/?embed=1&data=[[[1,399,304,1,%22System%22,5],[2,714,310,1,%22Reactive%2520Property%22,4]],[[1,2,89,1,0]],[[558,214,%22Values%22]],2%5D"></iframe>

+Reactive properties that represent existing information don't know when the existing information has changed.
+It is the responsibility of the existing information's owner to keep the property synchronized.
+Consider the following code example:

 ```swift
 element.opacity = 0.5